-We all know chocolate can be toxic to dogs.
+My dog ate chocolate, what should I do?
+You know chocolate can be toxic to dogs.
 But the question is, how much chocolate will make a dog sick?
-Or what even are the symptoms to watch for if your dog ate chocolate?
+What are the symptoms to watch for if your dog ate chocolate?

 Talk about panic, we’ve already been away for a couple of hours… so we could have come home to a very sick dog.
 But thank God, she never did get sick.
-I learned from that experience, never leave chocolate on the counter!
+Lesson learned, never leave chocolate on the counter!

 Milk chocolate, semi-sweet chocolate, and white chocolate have the lowest amount of methylxanthines, the chemical in chocolate that makes our dogs sick.